 Debra Granik is the director and co-writer of Winter's Bone.
 Nominated for four Oscars, including Best Picture, it featured John Hawkes and Jennifer Lawrence in her breakthrough role.
 Granik and co-writer Anne Rosellini were also Oscar-nominated for Best Adapted Screenplay.
-Her first film, Down to the Bone, starring Vera Farmiga, won Granik the Best Director prize at the 2004 Sundance Film Festival.
-In 2015, Granik completed Stray Dog, a feature documentary which aired on Independent Lens and was nominated for an Independent Spirit Award.
+Her first film, Down to the Bone, won Granik the Best Director prize at Sundance 2004.

-Based on Peter Rock's novel My Abandonment - a fictionised version of the true story of a Portland girl and her father who were discovered to have been living for years in the nature preserve bordering the city - Leave No Trace (p9) is Granik's fourth feature.
-Reminiscent of fellow independent filmmaker Kelly Reichart's Oregon-set dramas, particularly Old Joy and Wendy & Lucy, the film, which premiered at Sundance 2018 and screened as part of the Cannes Directors' Fortnight, stars Ben Foster and New Zealand actress Thomasin Harcourt McKenzie.
+Based on Peter Rock's novel My Abandonment - a fictionised version of the true story of a Portland girl and her father who were discovered to have been living for years in the nature preserve bordering the city - Leave No Trace (p7) is Granik's fourth feature.
+The film, which premiered at Sundance 2018 and screened as part of the Cannes Directors' Fortnight, stars Ben Foster and New Zealand actress Thomasin Harcourt McKenzie.